What is a service level agreement?

 Service tracking and reporting: details regarding the reporting structure, tracking intervals, and stakeholders involved in the SLA

-Periodic review and change processes: all established KPIs — this should be reviewed regularly, with appropriate changes made where necessary
+Periodic review and change processes: all established KPIs — should be reviewed regularly, with appropriate changes made where necessary

 Termination process: details the extenuating circumstances under which the agreement can be terminated by either party (the notice period from either side is also established)